wjakob/nanobind/README.md

   - **Supplemental type data**: _nanobind_ can store supplemental data along with registered types.
-This information is co-located with the Python type object.
 An example use of this fairly advanced feature are libraries that register large numbers of different types (e.g. flavors of tensors).
 A single generically implemented function can then query this supplemental information to handle each type slightly differently.

     ```cpp
     struct Supplement {